-In the digital era, knowledge about managing, reviewing and analyzing electronic discovery or voluminous discovery is a critical skill for criminal defense attorneys.
-In fact, the first principle of the national joint electronic discovery protocol developed by representatives of the Department of Justice, Federal Public Defenders, CJA panel attorneys and the Office of Defender Services reflects this trend in the law: "[l]awyers have a responsibility to have an adequate understanding of electronic discovery."(See, ESI Protocol)
+In the digital era, understanding how to manage, review and analyze electronic discovery and voluminous discovery has become a critical skill for criminal defense attorneys.
+In fact, the first principle of the national joint electronic discovery protocol developed by representatives of the Federal Public Defenders, CJA panel attorneys, Department of Justice and the Defender Services Office reflects this emerging trend in the law: "[l]awyers have a responsibility to have an adequate understanding of electronic discovery."(See ESI Protocol

 The Law & Technology Series: Techniques in Electronic Case Management (TECM) Workshop exposes CJA panel and federal public/community defender attorneys and professional staff to the legal, strategic and technological considerations involved with electronic and/or voluminous discovery.
 This two-and-a-half-day program uses a combination of plenary presentations and small group, hands-on instruction.
 Besides gaining an understanding of the legal, practical, and technological considerations of these types of federal criminal cases, participants will learn basic and advanced features of three litigation support software programs (Adobe Acrobat Pro, dtSearch, and CaseMap/TimeMap suite), which are designed for handling small and medium-sized volumes of discovery.
 Attendees will better understand how legal litigation support programs work, and how to coordinate thoughtful workflow processes with co-counsel, staff and potential vendors.
 They will also improve their overall ability to master case information, in order to better prepare their defense.